yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 g y ⇔ 3*3 + y*y
 ~~~

-Another notation exists for function.
+Another notation exists for functions.
-The lambda notation permit us to create function without assigning them a name.
+The lambda notation allows us to create functions without assigning them a name.
 We call them anonymous function.
 We could have written: